trses/screw-nut-knobs/README.md

 1. knob with hub
 1. knob without hub
+1. knob for Allen screw with securing hub
 1. securing hub with cutout for a nut.
-The securing hub can be used as a lock nut for knobs without hub (when using with screws).
+The securing hub can be used as a lock nut for knobs without hub (when using with hexagonal head screws).
 I use this with super glue between knob and hub to make very stable knobs with screws.
 Use a second lock nut to tighten the hub, remove the second lock nut after the super glue set.

 I have made versions with 5 and 7 arms for the sizes M4, M5, M6, M8.
 The measures are from the ISO / DIN tables.
 You can modify them in the OpenSCAD file if they don't fit your needs.
 It is also possible to modify the number of arms, depth and width of the notches, radius of the edges, size of the hub, and the radius of the knob itself.

 The screw heads and nuts should be tight and can be pressed in with a vice.
+In the version with Allen screw, the lock nut can be pulled into the spacer by tightening the screw with the Allen key.
 Depending on the horizontal expansion of your printer you might either consider this in your slicer or change the arrays named `screws` and `nuts` in the OpenSCAD file accordingly.
+On the MK4 I don't compensate for horizontal expansion and get a nice tight fit.

 Currently I cannot take photos of the knobs I made, will add them later.